Melinda Jones, Ph.D., Director

 University Honors with Thesis: The highest honor an Honors College student can achieve is “University Honors with Thesis,” which carries transcript and diploma notations.
 To attain this honors designation, students must complete a minimum of 25 semester hours of honors coursework that includes UNHP 1100 and a 3-credit senior honors thesis or project.
 Student must earn a minimum grade of “B” (3.0) in all honors courses and achieve a 3.25 cumulative grade point average.

 The UNHP 1100 course requirements may be waived for students who are accepted into the University Honors College after completing university coursework at the University of Memphis or another institution, with the expectation that they will substitute three semester hours of honors courses for this requirement.

-Departmental or College Honors Programs: Some academic departments offer honors programs based on work in the major.
-Academic areas in the Fogelman College of Business and Economics offer a college-wide program for students pursuing the Bachelor of Business Administration, and several disciplines in the College of Arts and Sciences, the College of Communication and Fine Arts, and the Herff College of Engineering offer students the opportunity to earn honors distinction through special projects and independent study.
+Departmental or College Honors Colleges: Some academic departments offer honors programs based on work in the major.
+Academic areas in the Fogelman College of Business & Economics and the College of Health Sciences offer college-wide honors programs and several disciplines in the College of Arts and Sciences , the College of Communication and Fine Arts , and the Herff College of Engineering offer students the opportunity to earn honors distinction through special projects and independent study.